V/Line and Metro train Reduced capacity on Dandenong line March 21st

 Victoria/Melbourne Public transport

-Melbourne public transport system comprises of train, tram, ferries and bus services stretching across the entire state of Victoria.
+Melbourne's public transport system comprises train, tram, ferries and bus services stretching across the entire state of Victoria.

 Metro Trains

-Melbourne's suburban rail network comprises 15 electric train line services and one diesel service that stretches across the city.
-These 15 electric train lines, along with the Frankston to Stony Point Diesel service, are operated by Metro Melbourne.
+Melbourne's suburban rail network comprises 15 electric train lines and one diesel service that stretches across the city.
+Metro Melbourne operates these 15 electric train lines and the Frankston to Stony Point Diesel service.
 Timetables Click Here

 Yarra Trams